-This standard was originally published in 1976.
-The Second revision of this standard has been brought out to align it with recent developments and to bring the standard in line with the latest style and format of Indian Standards.
+This standard was first published in 1976.
+The revision of this standard has been brought out to align it with recent developments and to bring the standard in line with the latest style and format of Indian Standards.

-It has been revised to cover the requirements in respect of shape and dimensions only, as the specification part of these types of instruments is covered in IS 3642 (Part 1) : 1990 ‘Surgical instruments - Specification: Part 1 Non-cutting, articulated instruments (second revision) ‘.
-This standard is, therefore, intended to be used only in respect of shape and dimensions, which are referred to in 4.1 of IS 3642 (Part 1): 1990.
+It has been revised to cover the requirements in respect of shape and dimensions only, as the specification part of these types of instruments is covered in IS 3642 (Part 1) : 1990 ‘Surgical instruments — Specification: Part 1 Non-cutting, articulated instruments (second revision)’.
+This standard is, therefore, intended to be used only in respect of shape and dimensions, which are referred to in 4.1 of IS 3642 (Part 1).